DaUmega/Codam_Core/README.md

 It's a self-paced, peer-to-peer learning school that will allow me to acquire coding knowledge and skills roughly equivalent to a bachelor degree.

+There are a total of 7 ranks of projects, as you successfully complete projects, you will rank up to the next one.
+The folders begin with the rank number.
+6 is the final rank.

 Anticipated Completion Date: Before 2023-05-31